Madeira: Music

 Folklore music in Madeira is widespread and mainly uses local musical instruments such as the machete, rajão, brinquinho and cavaquinho, which are used in traditional folkloric dances like the bailinho da Madeira.

 Emigrants from Madeira also influenced the creation of new musical instruments.
 In the 1880s, the ukulele was created, based on two small guitar-like instruments of Madeiran origin, the cavaquinho and the rajão.
 The ukulele was introduced to the Hawaiian Islands by Portuguese immigrants from Madeira and Cape Verde.
 Three immigrants in particular, Madeiran cabinet makers Manuel Nunes, José do Espírito Santo, and Augusto Dias, are generally credited as the first ukulele makers.
 Two weeks after they disembarked from the SS Ravenscrag in late August 1879, the Hawaiian Gazette reported that "Madeira Islanders recently arrived here, have been delighting the people with nightly street concerts."
-The Madeiran band NAPA represented Portugal in the 2025 Eurovision Song Contest with the song Deslocado.
+The Madeiran band NAPA reached global success with the song Deslocado, representing Portugal in the Eurovision Song Contest 2025, qualifying ninth in the first semi-final with 56 points, and finishing 21st in the grand final with 50 points.